-ESC must identify their claim corners prior to requesting a timber exchange.
+FEQ will identify their claim corners prior to requesting a timber exchange.
 The Forest Service will identify and/or confirm timber needed for mining operations.
 Straight, standing dead from the closest location with road access will be sought.
-ESC will incur the cost to truck the timber from distance sources.
+FEQ will incur the cost to truck the timber from distance sources.